adamalbrecht/ngQuickDate/README.md

 * [Version 1.0.0-alpha](https://github.com/adamalbrecht/ngQuickDate/releases/download/v1.0.0-alpha/ng-quick-date.zip) - Compatible with Angular 1.0.x
 * Version 1.2 - Coming soon.
 Compatible with Angular 1.2.x

 *No dependencies (besides Angular) are required, but its date parsing capabilities can be improved by 3rd party libraries.
-See [Smarter Date/Time Parsing](#smarter-datetime-parsing) for more info.*
+See [Smarter Date/Time Parsing](#smarter-datetime-parsing) for more info.
+And it's styling can be improved by using a font icon library like [Font Awesome](http://fontawesome.io/).
+See the [Configuration](#configuration-options) and [Styling](#styling) sections.*

 ## Demo